lehtiolab/verkstad_client/README.md

 _The mass spectrometry maintenance app_

-Make your mass spec maintenance team happy by providing them with a coffee, tablet and this app!
+Make your mass spec maintenance team happy by providing them with a coffee, a tablet and this app!

 ![Home page](https://raw.githubusercontent.com/mtstahl/client_mstodos/master/screenshots/screenshot_01.png)